Figma Integration: From Embeds to a Real Design Model

 How I approached it

-I started by mapping what teams actually needed from Figma inside their docs.
-Design system owners, content authors, and developers all had different jobs: connecting files, browsing and selecting the right node, and embedding or referencing it in a way that would stay stable as the design evolved.
-Those jobs shaped everything that followed.
+I started by mapping what teams needed from Figma inside docs: connecting files, browsing to the right node, and referencing it in a way that stayed stable as designs evolved.

-Discovery surfaced three constraints that shaped the design.
-First, Figma's hierarchy (file, page, frame, component, variant) had to be respected rather than flattened — fighting the tool's own structure would make the integration fragile.
-Second, large Figma files meant we couldn't load everything naively; we needed a clear model of what to sync and when to refresh.
-Third, whatever we built had to work within Knapsack's existing block-based documentation model.
+Three constraints shaped the design: Figma's hierarchy (file, page, frame, component, variant) had to be respected, not flattened, or the integration would be fragile; large files meant we needed a clear model of what to sync and when; and everything had to work within Knapsack's existing block-based model.

 04 — Key Decisions & Tradeoffs